 On the day that I was confirmed in the Lutheran church, I had a significant “Aha!” moment.
 The minister of the church, while giving us communion, used the word “salvation”.
 I had heard it once or twice before (the church taught that Christ died for all people…but I never came to understand from the preaching and teaching there that accepting Christ’s sacrifice was something I needed to do as an individual), but now, because of exposure to actual scriptures including the word, my spiritual self snapped to attention.
 My thoughts, even while I was receiving the wafer from the minister, were: “Why didn’t you ever tell me what that word meant for ME??”

 I did not trust Christ at that time.
 God still had a lot of pride in me to work through–after all, I taught Sunday school, helped in the nursery and with Bible school, sang in the junior choir–I was “good”.
 A couple of years went by, during which my brother was a faithful witness to me during his Christmas and summer breaks from college.
 Also during this time, my oldest brother (to whom my other brother had also witnessed) trusted Christ as an airman, stationed in Ankara, Turkey.
 Now I had both brothers, witnessing to me in stereo. =) Because my oldest brother was new in his faith and very zealous, he tried perhaps a little too hard to win me to Christ.
-I received letters from him, cataloguing verse after verse, barraging me with reminders of my spiritual bankruptcy.
-I was not tender.
+I received letters from him, cataloging verse after verse, barraging me with reminders of my spiritual bankruptcy.
+His heart was in the right place, but I was not tender.
 I had in those months prior to my high school graduation become involved in numerous things chemically and otherwise that I was attempting to use to escape the “Hound of Heaven” (see the poem here: http://www.houndsofheaven.com/thepoem.htm ).
 He would not leave me alone because he loved me and he had the truth.
 Not even when I played the repentant sinner and actually pretended to make a profession of faith…yes, I even prayed, knowing all the while I meant none of it.
 My conscience was that hardened.
 I was hoping that by “going through the motions”, my brother would finally be off my back and I could resume life as I desired it.

 A few months went by, and I grew increasingly more restless and dissatisfied with all my pursuits for pleasure and amusement.
 I began to withdraw from my friends and my family.
 I requested to move upstairs to my brother’s room (while he was gone at college)–my parents continually complained about my music and friends, and I thought this would make my life easier.
 Little did I know.